jepusto/jepusto.com/content/authors/Megha-Joshi/_index.md

 # Megha Joshi

 Megha completed her PhD in the Quantitative Methods program at The University of Texas at Austin.
 Her dissertation work examined cluster wild bootstrapping to handle dependent effect sizes in meta-analyses with a small number of studies.
-She now works as a data scientist at the [Analyst Institute](https://analystinstitute.org/), using meta-analysis and statistics to inform campaign strategies for progressive political causes.
+She now works as quantitative researcher at the [American Institutes for Research](https://www.air.org/).
 Her research interests include causal inference, meta-analysis, and missing data analysis.